tanvibhakta/handbook/5-Onboarding Documents/Communication and Transparency.md

 There is also a Tidepool OOO calendar.
 If you are going to be out for more than a few hours, please mark it on the

-A subscrition link to the Tidepool OOO Calendar can be found on the [Emp: Tidepool Resources](https://trello.com/b/0tbitS80/emp-tidepool-resources) Trello board.
+A subscription link to the Tidepool OOO Calendar can be found on the [Emp: Tidepool Resources](https://trello.com/b/0tbitS80/emp-tidepool-resources) Trello board.

 ### Open Stats